-Field Name Description / Valid Values Displays the match state for the rule as True or False, with MatchInfo.<RuleName>.IsMatch True representing a match and False indicating no matches.
-This information is displayed if you select the Return detailed match information option in the Transactional Match Options screen.
-Note: The value in this field is derived from the match state of the child nodes based on the defined parent rule configuration.
-Displays the match score for the rule.
-The possible values are MatchInfo.<RuleName>.Score 0-100, with 0 indicating a poor match and 100 indicating a perfect match.
-This information is displayed if you select the Return detailed match information option in the Transactional Match Options screen.
-Note: The score in this field is derived from the scores of the child nodes on the basis of the defined parent rule configuration.
-MatchInfo.<RuleName>.<RuleNodeName>.IsMatch Displays the match state for each node in the rule hierarchy as True or False, with True representing a match and False indicating no matches.
-RuleNodeName is a variable, which is replaced by the hierarchical node names in your match rules.
-Each node in the rule hierarchy outputs this field, if you have selected the Return detailed match information option in the Transactional Match Options screen.
-MatchInfo.<RuleName>.<RuleNodeName>.Score Displays the match score for each node in the rule hierarchy.
-RuleNodeName is a variable, which is replaced by the hierarchical node names in your match rules.
-Each node in the rule hierarchy outputs this field, if you have selected the Return detailed match information option in the Transactional Match Options screen.
-The possible values are 0-100, with 0 indicating a poor match and 100 indicating a perfect match.
+Field Name Description / Valid Values MatchRecordType Identifies the type of match record in a collection.
+The possible values are: Suspect The original input record that was flagged as possibly having duplicate records.
+Duplicate A record that is a duplicate of the input record.
+Unique A record that has no duplicates.
+MatchScore verall score between two records.
+The possible 00, with 0 indicating a poor match and 100 indicating n.
+MatchInfo. <rulename>.IsMatch</rulename> True represe atch state for the rule as True or False, with enting a match and False indicating no matches.
+In is displayed if you select the Return detailed ation option in the Transactional Match Options state o The value in this field is derived from the match f the child nodes based on the defined parent rule uration.
+MatchInfo. <rulename>.Score</rulename> 0-100, with 0 in match.
+This inf atch score for the rule.
+The possible values are adicating a poor match and 100 indicating a perfect formation is displayed if you select the Return h information option in the Transactional Match n. of the The score in this field is derived from the scores child nodes on the basis of the defined parent rule uration.
+MatchInfo. <rulename>.<rulenodename>.IsMatch</rulenodename></rulename> True or Fal indicating no m atch state for each node in the rule hierarchy as se, with True representing a match and False latches.
+RuleNodeName is a variable, which is the hierarchical node names in your match rules.
+Each node in t selected the R he rule hierarchy outputs this field, if you have eturn detailed match information option in the Match Options screen.